criteo/openapi-comparator/README.md

 ## Documentation

-Each comparison rule is domentated in the [documentation section](https://github.com/criteo/openapi-comparator/tree/main/documentation).
+Each comparison rule is documented in the [documentation section](https://github.com/criteo/openapi-comparator/tree/main/documentation).

 ## License